Burskiii/Burskiii/README.md

 - 💞️ currently I'm forcusing on the projects in 42Berlin
 - 📫 How to reach me?
 PM
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I used to work in gaming industry as a publishing Manager for few years.
-I'm an indie business owner and my cat instagram has 20x more followers than me.
+I'm an indie business owner and my cat has 20x more Instagram followers than me.